MBA SEM deadline is February 15, 2022.

 - [Optional through Fall 2022] GRE or GMAT exam scores.
 The GRE and GMAT scores of those admitted average around the 50th percentile on all three aspects of the Exam: Verbal Reasoning, Quantitative Reasoning, and Analytical Writing.
 Recent GMAT scores above the 50th percentile on all sections may be substituted for GRE scores.

-- Three letters of recommendation from individuals who have evaluated the applicant's academic work or supervised practical experience and are able to assess the potential for graduate study.
+- Two letters of recommendation from individuals who have evaluated the applicant's academic work or supervised practical experience and are able to assess the potential for graduate study.
 These letters should address the applicant's potential for academic success at the graduate level, specifically noting the fit of the applicant to the mission and goals of Seattle University and the MBA SEM program.

 - A 400-word essay describing how the MBA SEM program (specifically our approach, learning outcomes, and classes) will help the applicant achieve personal and professional goals.